Antique Picture Frames, Ltd.

 09-30-1925 to 10-13-2008

 Chloe was born Chloe Louise Zimmerman on September 30, 1925 in Youngstown, Ohio.
 Her parents were Harold Zimmerman and Bessie Holderman.
-She was the youngest of three children, following her brothers Norman and Richard.
+She was the youngest of three children, following her brothers Richard and Norman.
 (See Photo #1).

 Photo #1.
 Chloe, Richard and Norman posing in 1930.